weprogramstuff/gamesite/README.md

 ## Credits & Attribution

-The foundation of this site is built upon the excellent work from the [original v4 website source](https://codeberg.org/3kh0/website-v4/).
+The foundation of this site is built upon the excellent work of 3kh0 and the contributors from the [original v4 website source](https://codeberg.org/3kh0/website-v4/).
 While the core architecture remains, several modifications have been implemented.

 ## Acknowledgments